When studying for a degree, you may find that things get too much.

 Fax: 029 2041 6984

-Advice Centres have been set up across campuses to provide students with help and support.
-If you are worried, stressed or unsure of what to do, visit a shop and talk to an advisor.
-The Atrium Advice Centre is based on the Ground Floor, telephone number 01443 668541 or email email@example.com
+USW have a wellbeing support programme offering a range of support from self-help guidance to the Mental Health and Counselling service.
+If you are worried, stressed or unsure of what to do, visit their website for information on the range of services available.
+You can access services and make appointments via your UniLife account.
+For Cardiff based course support and wellbeing services, The Atrium Advice Centre is based on the Ground Floor, telephone number 01443 668541 or email firstname.lastname@example.org

 Sabbatical Officers are based at the Students Union and are there to help and guide you through problems you might be experiencing within University life.
 This could be anything from academic problems to issue with your accommodation.
 Find out more about your Sabbatical Officer team.